Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Distance: 110 km from Dalhousie

 Kugti feels untouched by modern life.
-I trekked through meadows dotted with grazing sheep and wooden houses that seem straight out of a fairy tale.
+I will like to trek through meadows dotted with grazing sheep and wooden houses that seem straight out of a fairy tale.

 Visit Kugti hill stations